Loading...

 So we're going to try a couple more examples.

-I'll do one and then you can have a go.
+I'll do one, and then you can have a go.

-And we're gonna use symbols because it's a bit quicker than writing out everything in full words.
+And we're gonna use symbols, because it's a bit quicker than writing out everything in full words.

 Calculate the acceleration of the bicycle.

-And then we substitute in the two values and we're looking for the change in velocity.
+And then we substitute in the two values, and we're looking for the change in velocity.

 Calculate the acceleration of the speedboat.

-So pause the video, follow the same procedure as I did and calculate the acceleration please then restart.
+So pause the video, follow the same procedure as I did, and calculate the acceleration, please, then restart.

-a equals delta-v over t then substituted in the values from the question, getting the change in velocity on the top, dividing that by the time and that gives an acceleration of 0.
+And you should have written out the expression, just as I did, a equals delta v over t, then substituted in the values from the question, getting the change in velocity on the top, dividing that by the time.

-8 metres per second squared.
+8 meters per second squared.

-Now it's time for the second task of the lesson.
+Now, it's time for the second task of the lesson.

-And what I'd like you to do is to calculate a range of accelerations for me please.
+And what I'd like you to do is to calculate a range of accelerations for me, please.

-I've got four different questions there and I just want to know the size of the acceleration in each case.
+I've got four different questions there, and I just want to know the size of the acceleration in each case.

 You don't need to write out the direction for me.

-So pause the video, work out the accelerations for those four and then restart please.
+So pause the video, work out the accelerations for those four, and then restart, please.

 Welcome back.